10 Best Things to Do in Vienna in Winter (Christmas Markets and Beyond)

 Not that I need an excuse to savor a cup of coffee and a giant piece of cake, but the cold winter weather is definitely a good enough reason to do so.

-Coffee and cake are a huge part of the local culture in Vienna, and choosing the perfect Viennese coffee house is practically mission impossible.
+One of the most exciting things to do in Vienna is to immerse yourself in the local coffee culture, and choosing the perfect Viennese coffee house is practically mission impossible.

 vienna things to do in winter